wangkx/Ingress-Configuration-1/RateLimitingNGINX.md

              number: 8010

 ```
+?
+Should you add the following annotations below into the eclwatch-ratelimit.yaml?
+You may explain them as shown below.

 Apply the annotation below to limit the number of requests from a given IP per second.
 If the limit is exceeded, the user receives limit-req-status-code default: 503.
 The burst limit is set to this limit multiplied by the burst multiplier.